eclipse/imagen/CONTRIBUTING.md

 * Include test case demonstrating functionality
 * Contributions are expected to pass all tests and not break the build
-* Include Eclipse Distribution License (BSD) license headers on your contributed files
+* Any new files must include an appropriate Apache License header